pcalouche/react-ui-lib/README.md

 # React UI Library

-This is proof of concept for creating React JS library.
+This is template for creating React JS library.
 The library can be all TypeScript, all JavaScript, or a mix of both.
 It also shows how you can manage a SCSS theme in your library for consumption across applications.
 You can remove this if you don't have a need for this.